TelluIoT/ThingML/org.thingml.tests/README.md

-org.thingml.tester
+org.thingml.tests
 ==================

-org.thingml.tester module manages tests defined in org.thingml.tests.
+org.thingml.tests module manages tests defined in org.thingml.tests/src/main/thingml/tests.
 This module automatically generates JUnit tests ready for integration in tools such as Maven, and provides several ways of running some or all the tests manually.

 Installation: